 (ii) the striker's ball goes off the court, unless it makes a roquet or scores its hoop in order.

 83. The striker's TURN ENDS if a fault is committed in any stroke.

 84. The striker's TURN ENDS if a wrong ball is played.

 85. The striker's TURN DOES NOT END if a roquet is made and:

 (i) the roqueted ball goes off; or

-85. Your TURN DOES NOT END if you run your hoop in order and your ball then goes off.
+86. The striker's TURN DOES NOT END if the striker's ball runs its hoop in order and the ball then goes off.

-86. A ball can only be pegged out if both it and the striker's ball have run all their hoops.
+87. A ball can only be pegged out if both it and the striker's ball have run all their hoops (see paras.
+49 - 51).